polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 ## Fork Choice Rule/Strategy

 A fork choice rule (or strategy) helps determine which chain is valid when reconciling amongst several forks within a network.
 A common fork choice rule is the [longest chain](https://paritytech.github.io/polkadot-sdk/master/sc_consensus/struct.LongestChain.html){target=\_blank}, which the chain with the highest number of blocks gets selected.

-## FRAME
+## FRAME (Framework for Runtime Aggregation of Modularized Entities)

 An acronym for the _Framework for Runtime Aggregation of Modularized Entities_ that enables developers to create blockchain [runtime](#runtime) environments from a modular set of components called [pallets](#pallet).
 It utilizes a set of procedural macros to construct runtimes.